JANUARY THROUGH JUNE, 2025

 Book 3: Not Till We Are Lost (2024) by Dennis Taylor was next, the fifth book in his Bobiverse series.
 I binged the first four books two years ago, and I’m eager for a return to the humour and quick pace of the Bobiverse.
 I read it in a few days, and that was such a refreshing and enjoyable palete-cleanser.
 (Read between February 19 & 22)

-Book 4: Redemption Ark (2002) by Alastair Reynolds was next as I was still in the mood for some space opera and another book towards completing a series, this time Reynold’s Inhibitor Sequence quartet of novels plus some novellas and short stories.
+Book 4: Redemption Ark (2002) by Alastair Reynolds was next as I was still in the mood for some space opera and another book towards completing a series, this time Reynold’s Inhibitor Sequence quartet of novels, part of his larger Revelation Space bookverse. plus some novellas and short stories.
 Redemption Ark is the second novel in the series; the first being Revelation Space which I read last year.
 (Read between February 22 and March 6)

-Book 5: Swan Song (1987) by Robert McCammon is often compared favorably to Stephen King’s The Stand – an apocalyptic tale with supernatural elements.
+Book 5: Swan Song (1987) by Robert McCammon is often compared favorably to Stephen King’s The Stand (1978)- an apocalyptic tale with supernatural elements.
 The nuclear holocaust that starts the book felt to me more likely than ever, but I still enjoyed the beginning despite a little discomfort.
-(Read between March 6 & …)
+And the rest was a real pleasure to read – now that I’ve finished it, I can’t recall ever being board or wanting a chapter to end in case the next changed character perspectives.
+It all just flowed so smoothly: word to word, sentence to sentence, paragraph to paragraph etc. That was my second Robery McCammon book, the first being Stinger (1988) which I read last year, and Swan Song certainly won’t be my last.
+(Read between March 6 & 31)

 ____________________________________________________________________________________